Issue 14 of THE LOST LAUGH is now available to download!

-Issue #14 will investigate some of the ‘light comedies’ of the 1920s.
-The cover star is Marie Prevost, who is usually remembered chiefly as a terrible cautionary tale of the tragedy that can befall a fallen star.
+The newest issue features a focus on some of the ‘light comedies’ of the 1920s.
+The cover star is Marie Prevost, who is usually remembered chiefly as a terrible cautionary tale of the tragedy that can befall a forgotten star.
 It’s unfortunate that this has overshadowed her tremendous skill as a comic performer in both Sennett slapstick and more sophisticated farces.
-In this issue, we put the spotlight back on her overlooked comedy talent.
+In issue 14, we put the spotlight back on her overlooked comedy talent.

 The ‘light comedies’ of Johnny Hines, Reginald Denny and Doug MacLean also feature, and did you know that great dramatic actor George Arliss made some lightly comic feature films? .
 It’s a thrill to be able to publish a guest article by Mr Arliss’ biographer Robert M Fells, focussing on this forgotten aspect of his career.